System Requirements

 What browsers are supported?

-Dry Fire Online is tested with Safari, Google Chrome, Internet Explorer.
+Dry Fire Online is tested with Safari, Google Chrome, Microsoft Edge .
 Note that internet browsers are

 slightly different and some features might not be available in all browsers, like Dry Fire Online has some

-known problems with Internet Explorer 11 but it works fine with Internet Explorer Edge, the Back button
+known problems with Internet Explorer 11 but it works fine with Microsoft Edge, the Back button

 works differently in Safari and Chrome, certain browsers have problems with audio playback and so on.